moyu-ENV/moyu-ENV.github.io/README.md

 # Teaching
 **Experimental Design and Analysis.** 2022.
 Trinity College Dublin.
 This course focuses on the planning, implementation, and interpretation of experiments in environmental studies.
-It encompasses techniques for structuring experiments, minimizing bias, and applying statistical methods to analyze data effectively.[Resources](https://github.com/moyu-ENV/Teaching/tree/main/TCD-ZOU33070)
+It encompasses techniques for structuring experiments, minimizing bias, and applying statistical methods to analyze data effectively.
+[Resources](https://github.com/moyu-ENV/Teaching/tree/main/TCD-ZOU33070)